|

 in one of which the bee is placed.

 The egg is then laid ventrally on the thorax.
-Clausen (1940) mentioned that it is believed
+Clausen (1940) mentioned that it is

-of honey.
-A much larger number of
+deprived of honey.
+A much larger

-in certain honey-producing sections of Germany is given by Thiem (1935).
-In one area nearly 2-million bees,
+of this pest in certain honey-producing sections of Germany is given by Thiem

-representing 48 hives, were destroyed in one season.
+bees, representing 48 hives, were destroyed in one season.
 The following season, boys who had been

 employed for that purpose killed 31,000 Philanthus